haleymac/BIOF501_Project/README.md

 This workflow has been designed to run for any human whole genome sequencing .bam files.
 The parameters the work flow will run on are set by the user in a config.yaml file.
 This config.yaml file has several mandatory field that must be filled prior to running the workflow, including:

-..* input_dir: user must specify path to an input directory containing .bam files they would like to run through the workflow ..* output_dir: user must specify path to an output directory they would like their output files to be generated in ..* reference_genome: user must specify path to the downloaded reference genome .fa file that their .bam files were originally aligned to - **this MUST be the same reference genome version that was used for alignment for the workflow to work properly**
+* **input_dir:** user must specify path to an input directory containing .bam files they would like to run through the workflow

+* **output_dir:** user must specify path to an output directory they would like their output files to be generated in

+* **reference_genome:** user must specify path to the downloaded reference genome .fa file that their .bam files were originally aligned to - **this MUST be the same reference genome version that was used for alignment for the workflow to work properly**

-..* sample_ids: user must specify the file names (without .bam extention) that they would like to run through the workflow (ex. to run SA928-A90553C-R44-C19.bam through the workflow, SA928-A90553C-R44-C19 must be included in the config file in the sample_id section)
+* **sample_ids:** user must specify the file names (without .bam extention) that they would like to run through the workflow (ex. to run SA928-A90553C-R44-C19.bam through the workflow, SA928-A90553C-R44-C19 must be included in the config file in the sample_id section)

 The config.yaml file included in this repository has already been configured to run the workflow on all .bam files included in this repository.
 If the user would like to run the workflow on these samples, they should skip this step.